zoltantarcsay/pix/README.md

 > Upload your stuff

+Pix is a simple full stack file upload service powered by Node.js and Angular.

 <img src="https://image.ibb.co/gwLGNQ/Screen_Shot_2017_08_23_at_20_35_32.png" alt="Screen Shot 2017 08 23 at 20 35 32" border="0" />

 ## Build and Start Locally